Alejandro Zendejas: United States

-On January 17, 2023, Zendejas was included in the list of United States national team call ups for two friendlies against Serbia and Colombia, as he had never applied to FIFA for a one-time switch in affiliation to be allowed to appear for the Mexico national team.
+On January 17, 2023, Zendejas was included in the list of United States national team call ups for two friendlies against Serbia and Colombia.

 In January 2023, Zendejas became the fifth player to earn caps for both national teams in the history of the Mexico–U.S. football rivalry and only the second Mexican-born to do so since Martín Vásquez.

 On March 14, 2023, U.S. Soccer announced that Zendejas had officially committed to play internationally for the United States on a permanent basis.

+On May 26, 2026, Zendejas was selected in the 26-man squad for the 2026 FIFA World Cup.